 The content presented via the specified MPD is considered to be a part of the currently selected Service.
-The effects of changing this URL are temporary and if the Service is re-selected (e.g., by the Broadcaster Application via the Acquire Service API), then the RMP shall process the endOperation function.
+The effects of changing this URL are temporary and if the Service is re-selected (e.g., by the Broadcaster Application via the Acquire Service API), then the RMP is expected to process the endoperation function.
 Note that the Broadcaster Application may use the stopRMP operation to stop the current RMP playback, but selecting a service overrides this operation.